 Japan: private practice perspective

 The substantive provisions of Japan’s competition rules are contained in the Antimonopoly Act of Japan (AMA).
 The Japan Fair Trade Commission (JFTC), composed of a chairman and four commissioners, is the principal enforcement agency set up as an independent administrative office with broad powers to enforce the AMA.
+The JFTC welcomed the new chairman, Furuya Kazuyuki, in September 2020.
 The AMA comprises four major categories of regulations:

 - prohibition of private monopolisation;